kubecost/docs/using-kubecost/navigating-the-kubecost-ui/teams.md

 ![Adding a Team](/images/rbac-teams-team-creation-example.png)

-To add a team follow the below steps.
+To add a team follow the steps below.

 1. Click the New Team button on the teams page.
 2. Add a team name.
 Note that this must be unique, and multiple teams cannot share the same name.